Overview of the Reverse 1031 Exchange

 This article presents a very brief and concise overview of the safe-harbor Reverse 1031 Exchange transaction.
 You can learn more about safe-harbor Reverse 1031 Exchanges by reading our more in depth article entitled Introduction to Reverse 1031 Exchanges©, which includes more detailed information on Reverse 1031 Exchange structures, strategies and compliance issues.

-1031 Exchange transactions, especially Reverse 1031 Exchanges, are complex tax-deferred tax strategies.
-You should always seek competent legal, financial and tax counsel before entering into any Forward or Reverse 1031 Exchange transaction.
-Exeter Reverse 1031 Exchange Services, LLC is always available to assist you and you advisors in planning your Reverse 1031 Exchange.
+1031 Exchange transactions, especially Reverse 1031 Exchanges, are complex tax-deferred strategies.
+You should always seek competent legal, tax, and financial counsel before entering into any Reverse 1031 Exchange transaction.
+Exeter Asset Services Corporation is always available to assist you and your advisors in planning your Reverse 1031 Exchange.

 Reverse 1031 Exchanges

-There are many reasons why you might find yourself in a position where you must acquire or would prefer to acquire your like-kind replacement property first before you sell your current relinquished property in your 1031 Exchange.
+There are many reasons why you might find yourself in a position where you must acquire, or would prefer to acquire, your replacement property before you sell your current relinquished property in your 1031 Exchange.

-You might unexpectedly find an investment opportunity that you must act on before you even have time to consider selling or listing your current relinquished property.
+You might unexpectedly find an investment opportunity that you must act upon before you even have time to consider selling or listing your current relinquished property.
 The sale or disposition of your relinquished property may unexpectedly collapse and you do not want to lose your acquisition that is closing soon.
-Or, you may prefer to buy first to eliminate the pressure of having to identify your like-kind replacement property within the 45 calendar day identification deadline in a regular Forward 1031 Exchange.
+Or, you may prefer to buy first to eliminate the pressure and risk of having to identify your replacement property within the 45 calendar day identification deadline in a regular Forward 1031 Exchange.